 - Ultrasound-Guided Biopsy: Typically used when breast lesions are found under ultrasound that require tissue sampling.
 During this procedure, ultrasound guidance is used to target the exact location of the lesion.
 A needle is inserted into the lesion and tissue is extracted and tested.

 - MRI-Guided Biopsy: Typically used for findings identified under MRI that require tissue sampling.
 During this procedure, MRI is used to target the exact location of the abnormality.
 A needle is inserted into the area of concern and tissue is extracted and tested.

 - Cyst Aspiration: Typically used when cysts are found.
 During this procedure, a fine needle is inserted into the cyst and fluid is extracted and may be tested.

-- Low Dose Radioactive Seed Localization: Comfortable, accurate and precise mass detection, our Low Dose Radioactive Seed Localization Program is a surgical procedure used for nonpalpable breast lesions.
+- Low Dose Seed Localization: Comfortable, accurate and precise method of mass detection for nonpalpable breast lesions.
 This advanced technique involves the implantation of a self-enclosed, low-energy "seed" (the size of a grain of rice) as a marker to pinpoint the precise location of a tumor or abnormal breast tissue.
 This is more comfortable for the patient and allows precise surgery for the removal of the lesion.
 Montefiore Nyack Hospital is the only hospital in the area offering this innovative program.